CodeDmitry/CMatrix/README.md

 A lightweight and fast sugarfree matrices with an assembly friendly ABI.

+Contents:
+    - include: contains the header(s) for interfacing with the library.
+    - lib: contains the library file for statically linking to.
+    - src: contains the source files.
+    - obj: contains the object files used to create the library.
+    - tests: some proofs of concepts to check if the library works.
+    - README.md: this file.
+    - build.pl: builds the project, written in Perl because it's my library and I want to use Perl for my building process.

 Features:
 1. Assembly-compatible ABI/calling convention, as easy to use from C++ as from C as from assembly.
 2. Each source file is independant of others, enabling copy-pasting in case you want to make it inlineable.